nickvidal/mailsheet/README.md

 - Go to your *Inbox* and review the MailSheet email with a summary of the results.
 - Congratulations!
 You just sent your first campaign using MailSheet!

+### Enabling the Gmail API

-Before sending a second template, you need to enable the Gmail API:
+Before sending a second template, you need to enable the *Gmail API*:
 - Go to your Leads Sheet.
 - Open the Script editor:
   - From the Menu: Tools > Script editor...
-- Inside Script editor:
+- Inside the Script editor:
   - From the Menu: Resources > Advanced Google services...
   - Search for Gmail API and turn it ON.
   - Click on "*These services must also be enabled in the Google API Console.*"